Luis-St/Ratchet-Chat/AUDIT.md

 ## Executive Summary

-Ratchet Chat demonstrates a high standard of security engineering, particularly in its implementation of End-to-End Encryption (E2EE) and the Secure Remote Password (SRP) protocol for authentication.
+Ratchet Chat demonstrates a high standard of security engineering, particularly in its implementation of End-to-End Encryption (E2EE) and the OPAQUE protocol for authentication.
 The application adheres to a "privacy-by-design" philosophy, ensuring the server has zero knowledge of message contents or user passwords.

 However, several configuration-level risks and potential vulnerabilities in the federation logic were identified.
 The most critical immediate actions are to secure default credentials and secrets before deployment.